CSCI-109A-FRP/CSCI-109A-FRP.github.io/03_modeling.md

 As random forest is our best model, we select features using the `var_sel_RF_2` function, which is a slight variation of the `var_sel_RF` function from the EDA phase.
 The main difference is that we don't need to split the dataset inside the function but we provide the datasets directly as inputs.

-Here we run feature importance taking 2018 data as test set and all remaining years as training:

-Now we see at feature importance for each fold from `Midterm_recent_years` and then show their values for each year and the averages.
+Here we run feature importance for each fold from Midterm_recent_years and then show their averages:

 ![Modeling](/assets/03/03_featureImportance.png)